ramochoargv/final/models.md

 ---
 **Model Preparation and Fitting**

+## Model Descriptions

+Both sentiment anlysis and classification systems were modeled in our study.
+Twitter data, known bot data, and botometer scores were gathered for analysis.
+Random Forest, Logistic Regression, AdBoost, and Ensemble models were used in comparison to one another.
+Training and test scores were plotted and compared for accuracy and overfitting.

 ## Data Preparation
 ### Reading and Cleaning Data

 #### Cleaning Tweets
-First we removed special characters and line returns from our tweets.
+For our sentiment analysis model, first we removed special characters and line returns from our tweets.

 ```python
 #clean tweet